-I am a recent PhD from North Carolina State University in Mathematics with a minor in Mathematics Education.
+Last August, I received my PhD from North Carolina State University in Mathematics with a minor in Mathematics Education.
 My dissertation research was supervised by Dr. Ernest Stitzinger and focused on the development of an undergraduate-accessible lattice based Cryptography curriculum with Python programming and the SageMath Computer Algebra System.
-I am beginning my career as an Assistant Teaching Professor at the University of Notre Dame in the Fall.
-I will be teaching Applied Calculus I and Introduction to Math Methods I in the Department of Applied and Computational Mathematics and Statistics.
+I began my career as an Assistant Teaching Professor at the University of Notre Dame in the Fall of 2022.
+Last semester, I taught Applied Calculus I and Introduction to Math Methods I in the Department of Applied and Computational Mathematics and Statistics.
 This semester, I am teaching Statistics for Life Sciences and Mathematical Cryptography with Python.

-When I am not working, I enjoy watching football, cooking, spending time with my nieces and nephews, listening to true crime podcasts, and hanging out with my dog, Bella.
+When I am not working, I enjoy watching football, cooking, spending time with my nieces and nephews, and listening to true crime podcasts.